nathanreyes/v-calendar/docs/api/calendar.md

 **Type:** Number

 **Description:** Day number for the first day of the week (1: Sun - 7: Sat).
-Ignore setting this default if you want to allow the locale to determine this setting.
+Ignore setting this prop if you want to allow the locale to determine this setting.

 **Default:** `undefined` [Resolved by locale if not specified](#locale)